Steps for a successful installation at your business

 Step 9: Rebate application

-Gather your documentation and submit your application for a rebate online.
+Rebates for EV chargers aren't currently available.
+If the program reopens, the last step would be to gather your documentation and submit your application for a rebate online.

 Before you start the installation process, consider these things: